MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 Moving objects from the Base Application extension to Extension X is a *move up*.
 Typical move-up scenarios include:

 - Splitting an extension in two, with one dependent on the other.

+- Upgrading from C/AL to AL

+    [add more]
+- Transitioning from a customized customized base application extension with Microsoft ID to the Microsoft Base Application.

-- You have customized base application with the Microsoft ID.
-You want to transition to use the Microsoft Base Application.
-You'll move customizations up to a new extension on top of the Microsoft Base Application.
+    You have a customized base application extension with the Microsoft ID.
+You want to transition to the Microsoft Base Application.
+In this case, customizations are moved out of the base application up to extensions.
+The customization objects are removed from the custom base application and ownership transferred to the new extensions.

 - [add more]

 #### Development